DWShuo/pkmnrpi/README.txt

 1) Clone the repository to a local drive
 2) Install & Run Eclipse (a workplace must be set)
 3) In Eclipse make a project 'PokemonRPI' if it doesnt exist
-4) Oben up the folder that contains your Eclipse worspace and navigate to the 'PokemonRPI' and then to the 'src' subdirectory.
+4) Open up the folder that contains your Eclipse worspace and navigate to the 'PokemonRPI' and then to the 'src' subdirectory.
 5) Delete the contents of this ...workspace/PokemonRPI/src directory.
 6) In a separate explorer open up you github repository
 7) Copy the contents of the pkmnrpi repository (excluding the .git file) to the ...workspace/PokemonRPI/src directory.